 When it comes to creating holiday content for your app then, it is less about designing for each territory and more about designing for global tropes.
 Although it doesn’t snow in many countries on Christmas Day, the effect of American movies and songs on the global cultural psyche means that festive films filled with snow and songs like “White Christmas” abound everywhere.

-So keep your holiday content relevant by going for general tropes before you specialise for each territory.
-For example, if you’re running a messaging app, that may mean creating emoji based on snow, santa, reindeer, Christmas trees and elves but also adding individual emoji to appeal to each nation (such as a Snegurochka for Russia, for example).
+So keep your holiday content relevant by going for general tropes before you specialize for each territory.
+For example, if you’re running a messaging app, that may mean creating emoji based on snow, Santa, reindeer, Christmas trees and elves but also adding individual emoji to appeal to each nation (such as a Snegurochka for Russia, for example).